sign-language-processing/sign-language-processing.github.io/src/index.md

 For the automatic translation of gloss-to-text, @dataset:othman2012english identified the need for a large parallel sign language gloss and spoken language text corpus.
 They develop a part-of-speech-based grammar to transform English sentences from the Gutenberg Project ebooks collection [@lebert2008project] into American Sign Language gloss.
 Their final corpus contains over 100 million synthetic sentences and 800 million words and is the most extensive English-ASL gloss corpus we know of.
-Unfortunately, it is hard to attest to the quality of the corpus, as they didn't evaluate their method on real English-ASL gloss pairs, and only a small sample of this corpus is available online.
+Unfortunately, it is hard to attest to the quality of the corpus, as the authors did not evaluate their method on real English-ASL gloss pairs, and only a small sample of this corpus is available online.

 ---